 In reality, on any given Sunday, far, far fewer North Americans are actually In attendance at our traditional, institutional Churches; yet, it is still a far higher percentage of regular attendance than In the colonial era.
 For the sake of making a point, however, let’s say that attendance on a given Sunday morning really Is 65%; nevertheless, every available statistic and bit of historical evidence available indicates that Christianity In America during colonial times was much, much stronger and healthier than it is in the period in which we live, even though we have a much higher percentage of people who attend churches in our day.

 This exodus from church is causing a great deal of isolation, insulation, and disenfranchisement among millions of western Jesus believers.
 They are losing any sense of the importance of Jesus believers gathering together regularly for fellowship, worship, and ministry.
 They are losing a sense of corporateness, community, and “body life.”
 They are losing the vitality of koinonia (Greek for “Jesus believer relational fellowship”) the Bible emphasizes as being imperative for growth, maturity, and witness as Jesus believers.

 We hear of many large and growing mega-Churches centered in the large urban areas of North America.
 Yet if we look at how they are growing we learn that most of their growth is “transfer growth,” not new-conversion growth.
 And, almost as many people leave the mega-Churches as enter them.
-In fact, many of them even have special “back-door ministries” aimed at attempting to quench the “leakage” of the thousands of people who leave such churches after attending for a brief period of time.
+In fact, many of them even have special “back-door ministries” aimed at attempting to thwart the “leakage” of the thousands of people who leave such churches after attending for a brief period of time.